 11. KR-Reverb FS by KResearch

-It’s an easy to use reverb plugin based on Reverberation module.
+It’s an easy-to-use reverb plugin based on the Reverberation module.

 The internally adjusted equalization and damping controls produce a warm reverb sound suitable for a wide range of applications.